evergreenx/web-developer-assi/README.md

   ```bash
   npm run start
   ```
-  The backend API should be running at `http://localhost:3001` (placeholder URL).
+  The backend API should be running at `http://localhost:3001`.

 ### Frontend